EidenStill/All-I-want-for/README.md

 These are the necessary libraries that must be installed to run this application locally.

-> Note: All values are inferred as strings, and are parsed appropriately in the application.
-For example `Port` is a string value of 4000, it is parsed to its number counterpart in the application.

-**Variables for `server/.env`**
+> Note: Please go to the corresponding directories to install the libraries

 | Field       | Values                      | Required | Default     | Description                       |
 | ----------- | --------------------------- | -------- | ----------- | --------------------------------- |